 Other than through your university classes, how have you met people?
 Did you find it harder because of the pandemic?

 I haven’t found it particularly hard because of the pandemic, I just think you have to make more of an effort to get out there and meet people as you aren’t naturally meeting them in your classes.
 I did a workaway for the first 5 weeks, where I helped a family out by walking their dog and running some errands in exchange for accommodation.
 This was a really good way to meet some locals and they also introduced me to some of their friends.
 ESN Padova (Erasmus Student Network in Padua) has been great too as during the first week before classes they arranged events every night so I met people at those events too.

 Do you have any advice for anyone looking to move or study abroad at this time?

 I believe you should just go for it, as long as you are willing to be adaptable and understanding of the situation right now.
 In the end if you are really interested in studying, this will always be available.
 Universities are adapting to the ongoing situation meaning that studying is becoming a lot more accessible and flexible.
 I certainly don't regret coming to study here and the way I look at it is that at least if there is another lockdown I can put all my focus on studying and working!
 I’ve learnt that we can’t put everything on hold, we just have to adapt our way of life and accept that things will be different.
 The situation doesn't always need to be seen in a negative light.
 Although there are a lot of people who have suffered in the past months, you can’t let fear decide your fate!

-If you have been inspired by Lauren’s experience then be sure to catch us next week when we will be discussing adapting to studying online and language learning.
+If you have been inspired by Lauren’s experience then be sure to read the next in the series here when we discuss adapting to studying online and language learning.

 We may not have Emily in Paris but we do have Lauren in Padua!
 Alla prossima!